ayavilevich/mqtt-win-exec/README.md

 	}],
 ```

 to the windows-service-install.js script, then uninstalling and re-installing the service.
+Debug output of the service then goes to .\daemon\mqttwinexec.err.log .

 ## Some useful powershell scripts that you can use with this executor